-- 2.1.1 Production: Oil, water, and gas are produced from wells on the California Coast Lease.
-Ten wells are equipped with a well cellar that measures approximately six feet by six feet.
+- 2.1.1 Production: Oil, water, and gas are produced from 14 wells on the Pinal Lease.
+Nine wells are equipped with well cellars that measure approximately six feet in diameter.
 Historically, the API gravity of the crude oil is 25° with a gas oil ratio of 501 scf/bbl.
-Electric motors and internal combustion engines provide power to the well pump units.
-All internal combustion engines used to power pumping units at the Orcutt Hill Stationary Source are permitted under Permit to Operate 8039. - 2.1.2 Gas, Oil, and Water Separation: Produced oil, water and gas are piped to a central tank battery where it passes through a gas/liquid separator.
-The liquids from the separators are sent to the wash tank where oil and water are separated.
-Oil is piped to the crude tank and the water is sent to the wastewater tank. - 2.1.3 Vapor Recovery: The tanks are connected to a vapor recovery system (VRS) that is equipped with two compressors driven by 15 bhp electric motors.
-The VRS is assumed to have a 95-percent control efficiency. - 2.1.4 Oil and Gas Metering and Shipping: Oil from the crude storage tank is metered through a LACT metering system and is shipped from the lease via pipeline.
-Vapors collected by the vapor recovery system and gas from the gas gathering system are piped to the Orcutt Hill Compressor Plant (PTO 8174). - 2.1.5 Wastewater Disposal: Water separated in the wash tank is sent to the wastewater tank.
-Wastewater is then reinjected into the producing formation.
+Electric motors and internal combustion engines (PTO 8039-R11) provide power to the pumping units. - 2.1.2 Gas, Oil, and Water Separation: Produced oil, water and gas are piped to a central tank battery at the Pinal lease where it passes through two gas/liquid separators.
+The liquids from the separators are sent to the wash tanks where oil and water are separated.
+The oil is piped to the crude tank and the water is sent to the wastewater tanks. - 2.1.3 Vapor Recovery: The tanks and the loading rack are connected to a vapor recovery system (VRS).
+The VRS is equipped with two compressors driven by 15 bhp electric motors and is assumed to have a 95-percent control efficiency. - 2.1.4 Oil and Gas Metering and Shipping: Oil from the crude storage tank is metered through a LACT metering system and is shipped from the lease via a truck loading rack or pipeline.
+The loading rack is equipped with a shipping pump driven by a 10 hp electric motor.
+The vapors collected by the vapor recovery system and gas from the gas gathering system are piped to the Orcutt Hill Compressor Plant. - 2.1.5 Wastewater Disposal: The water separated in the wash tank is sent to the wastewater tanks.
+The wastewater is then reinjected into the producing formation.